0rbit3r/Rychlokurz/README.md

     - Assume I am a novice programmer.
 I don't always know or use the correct terms and I want to learn more about the craft of coding.
     ```

-    Yopu can also use chat GPT for translations (and it's very good, ~5x better than google translate.)
+    You can also use chat GPT for translations (and it's very good, ~5x better than google translate.)

 2. You can never do anything wrong by watching (**and following!**) a 5 hour tutorial about how to code a snake (Or any other tutorial...)